petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-relationship-rest-apis.md

    ./Able_PUT_AbleToBaker_ByExternalReferenceCode.sh able-one baker-one baker-two baker-three
    ```

-   This relates the able entry with the baker entries and outputs their data.
+   This relates the able entry with the baker entries and prints the response.

    ```bash
    {